Flared/saturn/docs/architecture_overview.md

 **Job**: Jobs are topics that are proxies to inventories.

 **Queues**: Queues contain messages that will be distributed to associated topics.
-The messages it contains are kept until they were comsumed by all topics.
+The messages it contains are kept until they were consumed by all topics.
 Example: Queue *q1* is associated with topics *t1* and *t2*.

 **Worker**: Workers are assigned topics and they run the associated pipelines.